Firesphere/silverstripe-google-api/readme.md

 ## Google API
 The Google API V4 is pretty powerful and supports many different calls to different applications.

-This module in start attempts to get the pageviews for the different pages and store this count in the database, for sorting by popularity purposes.
+The initial use case implemented in this module is, to get the page views for the a set of pages in a given time period and store this count in the database, so that you can sort pages by popularity.
+There are many features of the google api, that could be included in future updates or extensions of this module.

 Further functionality is possible with the given API